digbmc/dsgas-resources/Classics-and-Archaeology.md

    * 3D Analyst and ArcScene
    * ArcGIS StoryMaps

-- StoryMaps:
+- StoryMaps: Storymaps are one methods of digital story-telling through the use of maps, graphics, videos, and more.
+They are designed to be interactive, digital narratives based on maps and their data.
   - [Knightlab](https://knightlab.northwestern.edu/)
   - [Mapbox](https://account.mapbox.com/auth/signin/?route-to=https://studio.mapbox.com/)
   - [ArcGIS StoryMaps](https://storymaps.arcgis.com/)

-- 3D Modeling Programs:
+- 3D Modeling Programs: The following sites are some of the more common resources used by researchers and students to create 3D models of their artifacts, buildings, sites, and more.
    - [Artec and 3D Scanning](https://www.artec3d.com/)
    - [Sketchfab](https://sketchfab.com/)
    - [computer-aided design and drafting (CADD)](https://www.autodesk.com/solutions/cad-software)